-Similarly, Sandeep Bakhshi, who became CEO of ICICI Bank in 2019 (one of the top holdings in our strategy), simplified the incentive scheme massively, cutting down the number of KPIs from 18 to just two: 20% growth in Pre-Provision Operating Profit (PPOP) and credit costs to be contained within 20% of the PPOP (equating to around 0.5% of assets).
+Similarly, the CEO of a major Indian Bank (one of the top holdings in our strategy), simplified the incentive scheme massively, cutting down the number of KPIs from 18 to just two: 20% growth in Pre-Provision Operating Profit (PPOP) and credit costs to be contained within 20% of the PPOP (equating to around 0.5% of assets).
 This breaks down silos between various parts of the Bank and encourages the organisation to pull together in one direction.
 The results have been terrific, with all aspects of the Bank's operation showing significant improvement - a simple but significant change that has been well reflected in the share-price performance.

 Increasingly, incentive schemes are starting to include parameters relating to environmental, social and governance (ESG) factors, which we welcome.
 However, we are wary of the overly quantitative, box-ticking methodologies that seem to be in vogue these days.
 We do not want to see management give up 18 KPIs only to add back 16 additional ESG KPIs.
-In our view, the ESGrelated incentive scheme at Korean company Naver is a good example of one that has been structured well.
-Naver recently came under scrutiny for poor corporate culture after an employee committed suicide, allegedly owing to extreme work pressure.
-We have engaged with the company on this issue and there have been a number of positive outcomes, the first being a change in leadership, as the new CEO (Ms Choi Soo-Yeon) has been tasked to achieve a "healthy organisational culture" as part of her KPIs.
+In our view, the ESG-related incentive scheme at a Korean Online Platform company is a good example of one that has been structured well.
+The company recently came under scrutiny for poor corporate culture after an employee committed suicide, allegedly owing to extreme work pressure.
+We have engaged with the company on this issue and there have been a number of positive outcomes, the first being a change in leadership, as the new CEO has been tasked to achieve a "healthy organisational culture" as part of her KPIs.
 The company then introduced a complete overhaul of corporate practices, ranging from hiring processes, appraisals and whistleblowing.
-We are confident that by making corporate culture one of the CEO's primary goals, Naver will not face similar issues in the future.
+We are confident that by making corporate culture one of the CEO's primary goals, it will not face similar issues in the future.